yholkamp/jadmin/README.md

 # Configuration and customization

-Customizing the templates used by SparkAdmin is possible as well, all templates that may be overwritten are in the `src/main/resources/sparkadmin` folder.
-To overwrite or customize a template, create an `src/main/resources/sparkadmin` folder in your own application and create a copy of the file you would like to customize.
+Customizing the templates used by JAdmin is possible as well, all templates that may be overwritten are in the `src/main/resources/JAdmin` folder.
+To overwrite or customize a template, create an `src/main/resources/JAdmin` folder in your own application and create a copy of the file you would like to customize.
-SparkAdmin will now load the copy of the file provided by your application.
-For details on the available template syntax, take a look at [Freemarker](http://freemarker.org/docs/index.html), the template engine used by SparkAdmin.
+JAdmin will now load the copy of the file provided by your application.
+For details on the available template syntax, take a look at [Freemarker](http://freemarker.org/docs/index.html), the template engine used by JAdmin.

 # Roadmap